manishdwibedy/QualiMed/INSTALLATION.md

 - If you get errors, check the logs from the Ollama application (accessible via the macOS menu bar icon) to see if it's receiving requests correctly.
 - Smaller models may require more explicit instructions.
 If you get malformed responses, try simplifying the prompt in the **"System Instruction"** text area.
 See the main `README.md` for an example.

+---

+### Part C: Handling CORS Issues with ALM Integrations

+When integrating with external ALM systems like Jira, you may encounter Cross-Origin Resource Sharing (CORS) errors in the browser console.
+This is a security feature that prevents web applications from making requests to different domains.

+#### **CORS Browser Extension (Recommended for Development)**

+For development and testing purposes, you can use a browser extension to bypass CORS restrictions:

+##### **Chrome/Chromium Browsers:**
+1. Install the "CORS Unblock" extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino
+2. Click the extension icon in your browser toolbar to enable it (it should turn green)
+3. Refresh the QualiMed application page
+4. The extension will now allow cross-origin requests to Jira and other ALM APIs

+##### **Firefox:**
+1. Install the "CORS Everywhere" extension from Firefox Add-ons: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/
+2. Click the extension icon to enable it
+3. Refresh the QualiMed application page

+##### **Safari:**
+1. Safari doesn't have direct CORS extensions, but you can enable developer mode:
+   - Go to Safari → Preferences → Advanced
+   - Check "Show Develop menu in menu bar"
+   - In the Develop menu, enable "Disable Cross-Origin Restrictions"

+#### **Alternative Solutions**

+- **Backend Proxy**: For production deployments, implement a backend server that proxies API requests to ALM systems, avoiding CORS entirely.
+- **Simulated Mode**: Use the application's simulated ALM integration for testing UI workflows without real API calls.
+- **Local Development Server**: Run the application with `npm run dev -- --host` to access it from different origins if needed.

+#### **Testing CORS Fix**

+After installing and enabling the CORS extension:
+1. Open the QualiMed application
+2. Select "Jira" as the ALM platform
+3. Fill in your Jira credentials in the configuration form
+4. Generate test cases and try creating a Jira ticket
+5. Check the browser console - CORS errors should no longer appear

+**Note**: CORS extensions should only be used for development.
+Remove or disable them when browsing other websites for security reasons.